 Howe home in the Stick Style

-The architect that designed this house at 26 Perrin Street, just two doors down from the Fairport Historic Museum was John Rochester Thomas.
+The architect that designed this house at 26 Perrin Street, just two doors down from the Fairport Historical Museum was John Rochester Thomas.
 The Museum has the original architect drawings signed by the architect dated 1881 that were generously donated by decendents of Charles Howe.

 The style is defined primarily by decorative detailing - multi-textured wall surfaces and roof trusses whose stickwork mimics the exposed structural member of Medieval half- timbered houses.

 The Howe house has the most common type of truss detailing in the gables, called the King's Post.
-The trusses are embellished with cut outs and brackets.
+The trusses are embellished with cutouts and brackets.
 The windows have shed roofs with curved bracket supports.
 The one-story front porch has a gable with truss detail mirroring the upper floor gables, bracketed porch supports and carved spindles.
-The gables have vertical wood boards in a picket-fence pattern used as wide band of trim under the eaves.
+The gables have vertical wood boards in a picket-fence pattern used as wide bands of trim under the eaves.
 The south side has strong vertical and horizontal lines, vertical in the gable and cut-away bay windows and horizontal board between the upper and lower stories.
 The second story above the cut-away bay has curved bracket supports.

 For an index of other styles that can be found in the Perinton area go to the Architectural Styles page in the History section.